Web Analytics Made Easy - Statcounter

 Once freeze damage is identified, there are several ways to treat and repair affected palm trees.
 Please do this soon after extreme cold has ended.

-Your Palm Diagnosis Help Action for Deciding on a Remedy
+Your Palm Diagnosis Help Action

 To figure out frost injury or extreme cold trauma to your palm, look at older fronds.
 The lower palm fronds.
 Do they have brownish discoloring?
 Even if some green portion remains.
 Uppermost younger leaves can seem fine.